Home » Hydroponic Growing » iDOO Hydroponics Growing System Review

 If you’re willing to spend a little more on a hydroponic grow system, here’s an example of a large hydroponic garden for indoors.

-The biggest differences I found with these gardens are the adjustable light features allowing growing up to 36″ whereas my unit only has about 12″ maximum.
-This is something to think about if you’re wanting to grow plants indoors.
+The biggest differences I found with these more gardens are the adjustable light features allowing growing up to 36″ whereas my unit only has about 12″ maximum.
+This is something to think about if you want to grow plants indoors.

 iDOO hydroponics garden system tomatoes